 Beginning at the sublime Llyn Crafnant, the route wanders up and over Crimpiau to Capel Curig, crossing the popular A5 road and heading up to the Ogwen Valley.
 Crossing back over, the trail follows a seemingly gravity defying man made stream to the staggering reservoir Llyn Cowlyd.
 The final section is a long descent from Cowlyd back to Crafnant through some truly incredible woodland.

-Our loop is just short of 15 miles, but can easily be extended to take in more mountain summits along the way.
+Our loop is just short of 15 miles with no summits, but can easily be extended to take in surrounding mountain peaks along the way.

 Distance: 14.7 miles